 Treasure hunt 2.0: Quest for $100K prize coming to Vancouver again

-A treasure hunt offering $100,000 worth of gold and silver coins has come to Vancouver.
+A treasure hunt offering a gold and silver prize is coming to Vancouver.
 (Gold Hunt)

 Published Wednesday, June 26, 2019 8:55AM PDT